-The aesthetics community has been shook this month by a surprise enforcement notice from the Committee of Advertising Practice (CAP), which outlines new enforceable guidelines for advertising the Prescription-Only Medication (POM) Botulinum Toxin, coming into effect from January 31st 20201.
+The aesthetics community has been shaken this month by a surprise enforcement notice from the Committee of Advertising Practice (CAP), which outlines new enforceable guidelines for advertising the Prescription-Only Medication (POM) Botulinum Toxin, coming into effect from January 31 20201.

 The regulator will use new monitoring technology to automatically discover non-compliant ads and report them to Instagram.

-The CAP is also rolling out a targeted ad campaign on Facebook to raise awareness of this issue.
-This is the furthest-reaching enforcement notice ever issued by CAP, targeting over 130,000 of the wide-ranging businesses within the cosmetics services industry.
+CAP is also rolling out a targeted advertising campaign on Facebook to raise awareness of this issue.
+This is the furthest-reaching enforcement notice ever issued by CAP.
+It’s set to target over 130,000 of the wide-ranging businesses within the cosmetic services industry.
 They are working with Facebook.